Thongloun Sisoulith: Foreign policy

 Under Thongloun, Laos finds itself balancing its relationships between China and Vietnam.
 On 26 May 2023, following the Russian invasion of Ukraine and tensions between China and Taiwan, Thongloun warned that these conflicts may escalate into larger scale wars.

 In October 2024, Thongloun attended the 16th BRICS summit in Kazan, Russia, where he met with General Secretary of the Chinese Communist Party Xi Jinping and other leaders.

 Personal life

 He is married to Naly Sisoulith (born 1947).
-The couple have 3 children; 2 sons and 1 daughter.
-Thongloun's daughter Moukdavanh is a deputy director general of the International Organization Department within the Ministry of Foreign Affairs of Laos.
+The couple has three children: two sons and one daughter.
+Thongloun's daughter Moukdavanh is a deputy director general of the International Organization Department within the Ministry of Foreign Affairs of Laos, Thongloun's son Thongly is Secretary of Lao People's Revolutionary Youth Union.

 In addition to Lao, he speaks Vietnamese, Russian and English.